BetterWayElectronics/secure-wireguard-implementation/README.md

 your choosing (ending in .ppk, the PuTTY format).
 To ensure future compatibility be sure to click on the conversions option and select export what you have generated as OpenSSH key, again without a password.

-How you have to upload the public key to the VPS.
+Now you have to upload the public key, `authorized_keys`, to the VPS.
 This can be achieved using PuTTY's SCP tool by issuing the following command from the Windows console `pscp c:\documents\authorized_keys debian@example.com:/home/debian/.ssh`.
+Or you could simply copy the public key from within the PuTTY Key Generator and paste it.
+This is possible because if you're logged into the servia via PuTTY it will allow you to paste.
+So make the `.ssh` diretory within your user, make an `authorized_keys` file within it and paste!

 Now in order to connect from Windows using PuTTY you have to select the private key from within the application.